seng438-winter-2023/seng438-a5-jamgamm/seng438-a5-team_number.md

 ## Model Prediction Results:

-Using SFRAT, we generated plots of the SUT with the predictions of the chosen Inflexion S-shaped model and the Delayed S-Shaped model.
-In the failure intensity graph, we can see that both models predict that the failure intensity decreases in the future with the Inflexion S-shaped model predicting a faster decrease in failure intensity.
-With respect to the reliability plot, both models predict that for future testing, there will be steady reliability growth with the Inflexion S-shaped model predicting a faster rate of reliability growth.
+Using SFRAT, we generated plots of the SUT with the predictions of all the models, however we focused on the chosen top two models, the Inflexion S-shaped model and the Delayed S-Shaped model.
+In the failure intensity graph, we can see that both top two models predict that the failure intensity decreases in the future with the Inflexion S-shaped model predicting a faster decrease in failure intensity.
+With respect to the reliability plot, both models predict that for future testing, there will be steady reliability growth with the Inflexion S-shaped model predicting a faster rate of reliability growth at the end.
 #
 ## Range Analysis
 We performed a range analysis on the dataset using SFRAT’s built in laplace test and Running Average Trend Test to help select the range of useful data.